 Marketing is the backbone of every successful business, regardless of the product or service.
-Effective marketing grabs the attention of the reader---a potential new customer---and encourages them to take action, usually by either calling the company or purchasing the advertised product.
+Effective marketing grabs the attention of the reader—a potential new customer—and encourages them to take action, usually by either calling the company or purchasing the advertised product.
 An unmotivated consumer means a failed marketing piece.
 While there is no sure formula for what works and what doesn't, there are some hard and fast rules that all experienced graphic designers and advertising agencies follow.

 First and foremost, you must decide what creative concept your flyer will utilize to sell your product.
 What kind of image do you want to portray to the public regarding your product or service?
-The main purpose of your flyer is to catch the eye and then make them buy.
+The main purpose of your flyer is to catch the eye, then make them buy.
 A clear concept of the visual message of your flyer is vital.

 Before even one image is placed or word is written, it is important to identify the main selling points of what's being advertised.
 Think about what makes your product or service unique.
-Compare it with similar items or services in your area.
+Compare it to similar items or services in your area.
 Hit the main selling points that will grab the public's attention and send them to you.
-A long list isn't necessary; a few key notes will do.
+A long list isn't necessary, a few key notes will do.

 Verbiage and Images

 Enticing imagery and copywriting are essential for successfully conveying your message in a way that makes people want to take action.
 Photographs or colorful illustrations catch the eye, and carefully worded copy will seal the deal.
 Avoid clichés and make the most of each and every word you choose.
-Word count matters---too many, and you risk boring your audience.
+Word count matters—too many and you risk boring your audience.
 Use as few as is necessary to get your message across.

 As you work on design and getting your message out, don't forget the important information the reader will need to take action.
-A store address and phone number are the very basic contact pieces; a website or email address can work fine as well.
+A store address and phone number are the very basic contact pieces, while a website or email address can work fine as well.
 Don't spend so much time creating a flyer to get their attention and then forget to let them know how to contact you!

 Call to Action